mward95/Oculus_Prime/README.md

 Neural Networks performed well but even after optimization and tuning it did not get above a 91% accuracy score.

+Unsupervised learning models displayed minimum clusters well but are not a great fit to use with this kind of data and training for classification accuracy.

 ## Features